 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 It seems like the simplest of conveniences.
 Run water into a tray, pop it in the freezer, and presto change-o, you have yourself some ice.

-Now you have your choice of material from metal to food-grade silicone, an almost endless variety of shapes and sizes, and to lid or not to lid.
-They all have one thing in common though, all are them are better than the small plastic trays that came with your freezer.
+Now you have your choice of material, from metal to food-grade silicone, an almost endless variety of shapes and sizes, and to lid or not to lid.
+They all have one thing in common though—all of them are better than the small plastic trays that came with your freezer.

 Whether you want mini cubes, extra-large cubes, or are looking for ice spheres, here are the best ice cube trays.

 Best Overall: Icebreaker Pop Silicone Ice Cube Tray With Lid

 What We Love: Super sanitary with no contact with ice, dishwasher-safe, stackable, self-storing, comes in several colors

 What We Don't Love: Pricey, tricky to release ice

 We’ve all been there, wrestling with an ice cube tray, trying to twist all of them victoriously free only to have them pop every which way except your glass.
 That’s exactly why our top pick is not a conventional tray, but a self-contained one.

 The way this works is simple: you fill it like a water bottle and freeze it.
 When it's frozen, push the top and bottom against each other, then pop it all apart using the straps.
 Thanks to its silicone construction, ice releases easily in between the layers once you shake it.
 It’s ready to pour out into your glass without ever having to touch the ice, much less chase it across the countertop as it skitters across it.
 This means you can whip up a batch of Palomas without any concern for germs.